MikeLvl76/todolist/README.md

 # Todolist

+## WARNING

+Currently some bugs were found, for now I recommend to not use this todolist

+## How to access

-Click [here](https://mikelvl76.github.io/todolist/) to use your own todolist!
+Click [here](https://mikelvl76.github.io/todolist/) to make your own todolist!